fbuessen/SpinParser/README.md

 The numerical core for the solution of the flow equations themselves is designed to run on massively parallel high-performance computing platforms.
 It utilizes a hybrid OpenMP/MPI parallelization scheme to make efficient use of individual shared-memory computing nodes, while still allowing to scale across multiple computing nodes.

-Due to the algebraic nature of the flow equations, being a large set of coupled integro-differential equations, the computation time for individual contributions to the flow equations can vary.
+Due to the algebraic nature of the flow equations (being a large set of coupled integro-differential equations) the computation time for individual contributions to the flow equations can vary.
 To mitigate the impact, SpinParser performs dynamic load balancing across the different computing nodes.
 It is thus in principle also possible to efficiently run the code on heterogeneous computing platforms.

-This software contains three different numerical cores which are optimized for different classes of spin models:
+This software contains three different numerical cores, which are optimized for different classes of spin models:
-- A numerical core for spin-1/2 SU(2)-symmetric spin models with an extension for spin-S SU(2) models as put forward in [[Baez and Reuther (2017)](http://dx.doi.org/10.1103/PhysRevB.96.045144), [Buessen et al. (2018)](http://dx.doi.org/10.1103/PhysRevB.97.064415)]
+- A numerical core for spin-1/2 SU(2)-symmetric spin models with an extension for spin-S SU(2) models as put forward in [[Baez and Reuther (2017)](http://dx.doi.org/10.1103/PhysRevB.96.045144)]
 - A numerical core for Kitaev-like spin-1/2 models with diagonal interactions as put forward in [[Reuther et al. (2011)](http://dx.doi.org/10.1103/PhysRevB.84.100406)]
 - A numerical core for general spin-1/2 models which may include off-diagonal two-spin interactions as put forward in [[Buessen et al. (2019)](http://dx.doi.org/10.1103/PhysRevB.100.125164)]

 ## Installation

 SpinParser needs to be built from source.
-The build process uses the [cmake](https://cmake.org) build system.
+The build process makes use of the [cmake](https://cmake.org) build system.
 SpinParser is relatively easy to compile and only depends on a few libraries.
 The build process is described in a step-by-step guide below, exemplified for Ubuntu 20.04 LTS.